 So how do we introverts navigate the external pressures (and stimuli!) of the workplace?
 And how do we create space for the alone time that makes us our most productive, fulfilled selves?
-Below, we’ll walk through four of the most stressful work situations for introverts — and how to stay sane while navigating them.
+Below, we’ll walk through the four most stressful work situations for introverts, plus a few tips to stay sane while navigating them.

 1. Networking events and work parties

 We can all relate to Seinfeld’s Elaine when she tells Jerry, “I’ll go if I don’t have to talk.”
 If you start feeling talked-out around hour two of your office holiday party or happy hour, you’re not alone.